123outerme/Shards-of-Grandeur/README.md

 # LICENSE INFORMATION
 The code is licensed under GPL 3.0, as found in the repository's root `LICENSE` file.
 All original artwork is provided under the CC-BY-NC-SA-4.0 License.
 Font file provided by fontget.com.
-See the `graphics/LICENSE` file for more information.
+See the `graphics/LICENSE` file for more information on these items.
 All original audio, including music and sound effects, are not licensed for general public use.
 See the `audio/LICENSE` file for more information.
+For any non-code, non-artwork, non-audio content, including story events, dialogue, and characters: these things are Copyright (c) 2024 Stephen Policelli.

 This game uses Godot Engine, available under the following license: